£51,495 - £78,560 Price range

 That, and the "menacing growl" is the good news.
 The fact it still doesn't feel as quick as the numbers suggest, and that the V6 S has overly firm suspension as standard, is the bad news.
 Throw in lowly 27mpg economy and it's a car that few UK buyers will opt for - but the regular V6 is the higher-rated car anyway.

 By Maserati standards, the Ghibli is a steal.
 Similar to Porsche’s pricing strategy with diesel Cayennes and Panameras, a diesel Ghibli is the cheapest way into the Maserati range, costing less than £49,000.
-Naturally, it’s also the cheapest to run and costs the least to tax.
+Naturally, it’s also the cheapest to run.

 Unfortunately, even the diesel is more expensive to run than its rivals, as well as being expensive to insure and service, and options prices can be high.
 You can save yourself around £2,000 by not opting for Maserati’s ‘Skyhook’ adaptive dampers though – for most testers, the regular setup offers a better balance of ride and handling.

 If you’re lucky enough to have a Ghibli on your company car list, you’ll be pleased to hear the diesel is a great deal cheaper than its petrol counterparts for company car tax.
 This year it’s rated at 27% (29 next year, 28 the year after), next to the petrol cars’ 35%.
 If you’re in the 40% tax bracket (likely, if you’ve got a Maserati on your list…) you’ll pay two grand a year less as a result – before you even factor in fuel savings.